Why take the course

 18 Week Referral to Treatment online training consists of five comprehensive training sections all with their own assessments and reporting suites.

 Introduction to Referral to Treatment

 This section imparts basic RTT knowledge and is specifically targeted at new starters and staff whose dealings with patient pathways are minimal but they still need to understand the concept of 18 Weeks and the consequences of failing to record information correctly and in real time.
-There are six modules within the section which cover:
+There are seven modules within the section which cover:

 - Module 1 – Clock starts